broedsels/Neoden-4-Feeder-Calculator/readme.md

 * Execute the .msi file.

 ## Become a Patron!
-Help me with a small contribution a month, so I can dedicate more time on programming and designing. https://www.patreon.com/MyMakerspace
+Help me with a small contribution a month, a cup of Java or a nice beer, so I can dedicate more time on programming and designing. https://www.patreon.com/MyMakerspace